breach-report/breachreport-api/docs/01-before-using-api.md

 ## Verifying a Domain

-Verifying a domain requires updating the domain's TXT record.
+Verifying a domain requires updating the domain's TXT record with a value you can get on the portal or as a result of the

 To update the domain's TXT record:

+Get the domain verification code.
+You can use the value that was returned by the [Add a Domain Name API call](./03-manage-emails-domains.md#add-a-domain-name).
+Or do the following steps:

 1. Login in on the [Breach Report portal](https://breachreport.com/portal/).
 2. Open the **Domains** section.
 3. Click **TXT** for the domain to verify.
 This copies the text you need to add to your domain records.
 <p align="center">
   <br>
   <img width="500" src="./img/verify-domain.png" alt="">
 </p>

+Next, add a TXT record:

-4. Go to your domain registrar's portal.
+1. Go to your domain registrar's portal.
-5. Follow the domain registrar's instruction for adding a TXT record.
+2. Follow the domain registrar's instruction for adding a TXT record.

-Breach Report API periodically checks the registered domains' records, and it will change the domain's status when it sees the updated records.
+Breach Report API periodically checks the domain registration records, and it will change the domain's status when it sees the updated records.

 <p align="center">
   <br>